 So what makes a high-quality Instagram story ad?
 Here are three pro-tips we picked up from analyzing tons of great ads:

 it's vitally important that you grab your viewer's attention within the first few seconds: Locking in the users' attention in the first 2-3 seconds is vital.
 Unlike YouTube ads, users don’t have a minimum of 6 seconds to wait before skipping, if your ad doesn't instantly grab attention the viewer can skip instantly and return to content posted by their friends and brands they follow on Instagram.

 #2 Vertical Format: Making the Most of the Space

 Make the most of the vertical format: The best Instagram story ads use all of the screen real estate available.
 Instagram users are used to seeing full-screen stories and in order to ensure your ads feel native to the format, you should create ads that use all the space available to you.

 #3 Embrace Simplicity

-Embrace simplicity, but be creative: The best Instagram Stories ads don’t have too much noise.
+Embrace simplicity, but be creative: The best Instagram story ads don’t have too much noise.
 They have a simple, clear message that’s often shared in creative ways.
-Some brands have found that “less produced” content works better and if you can make your ads feel like native Instagram Stories content, you have more chance of encouraging the viewer to engage with your ad.
+Some brands have found that “less produced” content works better and if you can make your ads feel like native Instagram story content, you have more chance of encouraging the viewer to engage with your ad.

-Hopefully these inspiring Instagram Stories ad examples will spark ideas for your next advertising campaigns.
-Let us know in the comments below what brands you’ve noticed that caught your attention with their Instagram Stories Ads, we’d love to hear what companies are rocking it!
+Hopefully, these inspiring ad examples will spark ideas for your next advertising campaign.
+Let us know in the comments below what brands you’ve noticed that caught your attention with their Instagram Story Ads, we’d love to hear what companies are rocking it!